blex-max/expos/docs/usage.md

 - its own read lengths must be internally consistent (not itself a mix of very different read lengths);
-- its median read length must match the primary sample's;
+- its median read length must match the primary sample;
-- its median fragment (template) length must match the primary sample's.
+- its median fragment (template) length must match the primary sample.

 A source that fails any of these checks is excluded from the background for that record.
-Insufficient reads or templates to evaluate a check also excludes the source, rather than assuming validity.
-A warning is emitted to stderr per exclusion (unless `--quiet`), and the total number of exclusions across the whole run is reported in the end-of-run summary.
+A warning is emitted to stderr per exclusion, unless `--quiet` has been passed.

 The guards can't catch every possible way two populations might differ.
-In other words they reduce the risk of an inappropriate background rather than eliminating it.
+In other words, they reduce the risk of an inappropriate background rather than eliminating it.

 ## Annotations Made